cultureamp/kestrel/README.md

 - [**Aggregate**](https://github.com/cultureamp/kotlin-eventsourcing/blob/master/src/main/kotlin/com/cultureamp/eventsourcing/Aggregate.kt) -
 *The domain entity that  commands interact with and to which events happen.
 All events happen to a "thing" and this is that thing, a context in which to group events.
-A system may have multiple aggregates.*
+A system will often have multiple aggregates.*
 - [**Command**](https://github.com/cultureamp/kotlin-eventsourcing/blob/master/src/main/kotlin/com/cultureamp/eventsourcing/Framework.kt) -
 *A request to change the system via an event on an aggregate.
 May be accepted or denied based on business rules.*
 - [**Event**](https://github.com/cultureamp/kotlin-eventsourcing/blob/master/src/main/kotlin/com/cultureamp/eventsourcing/Framework.kt) -
-*A "semantic" (meaningful domain) event that has happened.
+*A "semantic" domain event that has happened.
 Events can't be undone once they have happened, and can't be blocked like commands.
 Event exist in an immutable event stream and once they exist need to be handled forever.
 At an implementation detail an `Event` is a wrapper around a `DomainEvent` with additional metadata attached.*
 - [**CommandGateway**](https://github.com/cultureamp/kotlin-eventsourcing/blob/master/src/main/kotlin/com/cultureamp/eventsourcing/CommandGateway.kt) -